§4 ch9: Permanent Outcomes for Children

 - Up to two youth identified advocates/advisors if the youth desires, beginning at age 12.

 Upon appointment by the court to a case, the GAL is to be informed of and have the right to attend any and all FST/PPRT meetings involving the child.
 Family members, (other than alleged perpetrator), or other community formal or informal service providers may be invited at the discretion of the family.
 The parents, the legal counsel for them and the resource providers may request that other individuals, other than alleged perpetrators, be permitted to attend such meetings.

-- A youth age 13 or over must be invited to attend each FST/PPRT and given the opportunity to participate in the development of his/her case plan.
-The expectation is that youth age 13 and over will attend their FST/PPRT unless the worker and the supervisor agree that there is a valid reason why the youth cannot attend.
+- A youth age 12 or over must be invited to attend each FST/PPRT given the opportunity to participate in the development of his/her case plan, and consulted in any revision to the plan.
+The expectation is that youth age 12 and over will attend their FST/PPRT unless the worker and the supervisor agree that there is a valid reason why the youth cannot attend.
 The meetings should be held at a time that is convenient for the youth and family.
 Scheduling a meeting during school hours would not be considered convenient for the youth.
-In addition, House Bill 154 states that students may not be penalized for absences resulting from required court hearings or court-related activities, including FSTs.
+In addition, Section 167.019 RSMo states that students may not be penalized for absences resulting from required court hearings or court-related activities, including FSTs.